What is this project all about?

 forums and mailing lists are results of our work so far.

-Furthermore we are TYPO3-Association members and we were present at most
+Furthermore we are TYPO3-Association members and we were present

 official conferences and dev days with presentations and workshops